ark-lang/ark-docs/tuples.md

 Two parenthesis that contain types separated by commas will denote a tuple type.
-A tuple expression is like a tuple type, but instead of specifying the type in the parenthesis, you specify the values.
+A tuple expression is like a tuple type, but instead of specifying the type in the parenthesis, you specify the values instead.

 Tuple types are a list of types separated with commas, surrounded with parenthesis.
 A tuple expression is similar, however it contains a list of expressions instead of types.
 Note that